k1000/django-backfire/README.rst

 		(r'^backfire/$', 'backfire.views.get_respond'),

-USAGE
+Usage
 -----

-You maust be logedin as staff memer in order to be able to save.
+You must be logged in as staff member to be able to save changes.

 LICENSE
 -------

 Django-backfire is released under the MIT License.
-See the LICENSE_ file for more details.
+See the LICENSE file for more details.

 .. _LICENSE: http://github.com/k1000/django-backfire/blob/master/LICENSE